-Fill your French press carafe with warm milk to the 1/3 way full mark and start by slowly pushing down on the plunger and pump it as it you were inflating a tire.
-After a short while the milk will aerate and expand until it is twice the original volume and ready to use in your coffee.
+Fill your French press carafe with warm milk to the 1/3 way full mark and start by slowly pushing down on the plunger and pump it as if you were inflating a tire.
+After a short while, the milk will aerate and expand until it is twice the original volume and ready to use in your coffee.

 What Happens If You Put Milk In A French Press?

 Putting milk in your French press will not damage or destroy it in any way at all.
 You can even use your press to make milk foam and a very frothy milk.